 Step 1: Choose Which SBA Loan Program to Apply For

-The first step you’ll need to take in the SBA loan application process is to choose which type of SBA loan you want to apply for.
-On the whole, there are four main types of SBA loans:
+The first step in the SBA loan application process is choosing one of the three main types of SBA loans:

 - SBA 7(a) loan program: Designed for financing general business expenses like working capital and refinancing debt

 - SBA 504/CDC loan program: Designed for financing real estate, construction, and equipment expenses